Smartling/SmartlingHelp/_v2endpoints/context/match-context-to-strings.md

 Automatically matches a Context Image against strings in the project using Optical Character Recognition (OCR) and creates bindings for any found matches.
 Optionally, you can restrict OCR matching to only a set of strings that you specify to ensure that no unwanted bindings are created.

 > This is a convenience method provided to save time and complexity in your integration.
 While our OCR functionality is advanced, it cannot match 100% of strings.
 If you need complete context coverage, either use the manual [Create Bindings](developers/apii/v2/context/create-bindings/) request or check your context images in the Smartling Dashboard after running this request to fill in any blanks.
-Be mindful of the limitations of OCR if you are using an unusual or script-like font, or if you have a lot of placeholder strings in your project (these will not be picked up by OCR and will need to be matched manually).
+Be mindful of the limitations of OCR if you are using an unusual or script-like font.